sen9kuni/fw9-responsive-web/README.md

 3. you can run app (with extension live server if use Visual Studio Code)

 ## Note
-- there are 4 options for index, you can choose one what you want
+- there are 4 options for index & profile, you can choose one what you want